hiromaily/logging-docker-compose/README.md

 9.Click the + icon next to Columns and choose @timestamp.
 10.Click the + icon again and choose log.
 11.Close the edit panel.

+#### Filter the Log Data in Grafana
+1.From the dashboard, click on the gear icon in the top right corner to open the Dashboard settings.
+2.On the left side, click on Variables and click the Add Variable button.
+3.Under Name, enter filter.
+4.For Label, enter Filter.
+5.Under Type, choose Ad hoc filters.
+6.Under Data Source choose Logs.
+7.Click the Add button.
+8.Click the back arrow in the top right corner to return to the Dashboard.